Mspawan/BookStore_FullStack_fork/README.md

   * Stripe secret key can be obtained from your Stripe account;

-* Open new terminal / command line window nad navigate into unarchived project root folder;
+* Open new terminal / command line window and navigate into unarchived project root folder;

 * Run `docker-compose up` command.
 This will automatically build necessary docker images and run multi-container